Ovulation Pain: Why You Shouldn't Ignore It?

 (2) Severe unbearable pain with vomiting which could be a sign of ovarian torsion or ovarian cyst rupture

-(3) Endometriosis which means growth of uterus tissue outside uterus also causes symptoms mimicking Ovulation pain
+(3) Endometriosis which means the growth of uterus tissue outside the uterus also causes symptoms mimicking Ovulation pain

 – If the pain is severe and associated with blood discharge and restlessness in women planning to conceive, ectopic pregnancy has to be ruled out

-The chances of getting pregnant are high during a women’s ovulation period and one can plan accordingly.
-However the same can not be applied to avoid pregnancy nor as contraception since the failure rates are quite high.
-If symptoms are occurring around the ovulation day, it could be ovulation pain.
-But if the pain is occurring on other days or associated with other symptoms, a gynecologist has to be consulted to rule out other conditions, as there is no specific test to diagnose ovulation cramps.
+The chances of getting pregnant are high during a woman’s ovulation period and one can plan accordingly.
+However the same can not be applied to avoid pregnancy or as contraception since the failure rates are quite high.
+If symptoms occur around the ovulation day, it could be ovulation pain.
+But if the pain occurs on other days or is associated with other symptoms, a gynaecologist has to be consulted to rule out other conditions, as there is no specific test to diagnose ovulation cramps.
 Consistent and debilitating pain should not be ignored.